 What do I need to know about having my safe installed?

-If you have chosen to have your safe ‘Bolted’ to a floor or wall (Most Safes come with either Rear or Base fixing holes as Standard) We advise that Safes are only bolted to a SOLID wall or floor with all skirting boards removed.
+If you have chosen to have your safe ‘Bolted’ to a floor or wall (most safes come with either floor or wall fixing holes as Standard).
+We advise that safes are only bolted to a SOLID wall or floor with all skirting boards removed.
 Please make sure this is possible before our arrival and be aware we are unable to check for pipes or wires.
-This is the safest and Most efficient way to have your Safe Installed so there is a secure grip with all bolts and there is no leverage with no spacing around the safe.
+This is the safest and most efficient way to have your safe installed so there is a secure grip with all bolts and there is no leverage with no spacing around the safe.

 Will my safe require installation?